Christine Blasey Ford: Sexual assault allegation against Brett Kavanaugh

 By the time it was closed to further donations, the GoFundMe account set up on Ford's behalf had raised $647,610.
 As of November 21, 2018, Ford had used some of the money to cover security costs to protect herself and her family, but said that she would donate the remainder to organizations that support trauma survivors.

 Ford received a number of threats – including death threats – for coming forward with her allegations against Kavanaugh.
 During her testimony, Ford stated, "I have been called the most vile and hateful names imaginable.
 People have posted my personal information on the internet.
 This has resulted in additional emails, calls, and threats.
 My family and I were forced to move out of our home."
 As of November 2018, Ford stated that she was still being harassed and threatened and had to move four times as well as hire private security; furthermore, she had not been able to resume her teaching at Palo Alto University.

 In their 2019 book The Education of Brett Kavanaugh: An Investigation, authors Robin Pogrebin and Kate Kelly interviewed Leland Keyser, a close friend of Ford's from high school, who, according to Ford, was at the party where the alleged assault took place (although not in the same room).
 Keyser initially stated through her attorney that while she did not recall the evening in question, she believed Ford, but in a later interview she stated that she no longer does.
 The interview revealed that Keyser, who is a Democrat, had felt pressured earlier to corroborate Ford's account.
+According to Keyser, Ford and other friends threatened to spread stories of Keyser's "addictive tendencies" and other personal issues if Keyser did not change her account to corroborate Ford.